 You can find out how to use video relay on YouTube.

 Monday to Friday, 8am to 5pm

 Make a note of the date and time you call.
 Also write down the name of the person you spoke to.
 You might need these details when you ask for your Income Support to start again.

 Challenging the DWP’s decision to stop your Income Support

 If you disagree with the DWP’s reasons for stopping your Income Support, you can ask them to change the decision.
 For example, if they stopped your Income Support because they think you live with your partner when you don’t.

 To do this, you’ll need to ask for a ‘mandatory reconsideration’.
 See challenging an Income Support decision for how to ask for one.

-If you already get Housing Benefit and are challenging the decision to stop your Income Support, tell your local authority.
+Tell your local council that you're challenging the decision to stop your Income Support.
 Telling them why the DWP decision is wrong should help prevent your Housing Benefit from stopping too.